Skaruts/racing_cameras/README.md

 The camera manager also allows to easily switch between the available cameras using the `C` key, by default, or user defined input actions if they exist (see [Input Actions](#input-actions) below).
 The same is true for cameras that support multiple positions or modes, using the `V` key by default.

+The singleton also shows the camera and position names on the screen whenever you change camera or camera position/mode.

 The camera nodes will attempt to auto-detect your vehicle node when they enter the scene tree.
 For that end your vehicle node must satisfy two conditions:
 - it must be the scene root or the immediate parent of the camera node
 - it must either be one of the `PhysicsBody3D` subtypes, or it must define a `get_car_physicsbody -> PhysicsBody3D` method, which returns the respective physics node of the vehicle.
 (This is because not all vehicle scenes may have the actual vehicle body as the root node.)